mandulaj/wake-cli/README.md

 As simple as `[sudo] npm install -g wake-cli`

 ##Usage
   Running the command above installs the program into your `$PATH`.
-The tool creates a `.wake.json` file in your home directory which is used as a database for the MACs.
+The tool creates a `.wakefile` file in your home directory which is used as a database for the MACs.

 ####Up
   `wake up <MAC>|<name>`